valensupport/valensupport.github.io/pages/customer_specific_apis_json.md

 ![Sample Workers Compensation Response]({{ "/images/WCTryItRequestJSON.PNG" | relative_url }})

-The "Execute" button ( shown in the screen shot above ) submits the Request body with the example inputs to the InsureRight platform as a scoring request.
+The "Execute" button ( shown in the screen shot above ) submits the Request body with the example inputs to the Insurity Predict platform as a scoring request.

 #### Curl request